monishrajk/EXPT.NO-4-SIMULATION-OF-BUS-TOPOLOGY-NETWORK/README.md

-# EXPT.NO 4 SIMULATION OF BUS TOPOLOGY NETWORK
+# EXP.NO 4 SIMULATION OF BUS TOPOLOGY NETWORK
 # AIM

 To create and monitor Bus Topology and effective data transmission using NS2 Software.